ubclaunchpad/LP-website/handbook/tools/analytics.md

 ## Social Media

 [Facebook](https://www.facebook.com/ubclaunchpad/insights/), [Medium](https://medium.com/ubc-launch-pad-software-engineering-blog/stats/overview), and [Buttondown (newsletter)](https://buttondown.email/analytics) have built-in analytics.
+Instagram also has built-in analytics through the Insights tab on the mobile app (not available on web yet).

-We also have analytics set up for a few of our sites, linked above.
+We also have analytics set up for a few UBC Launch Pad websites, linked above.